ravidorr/ForkSure/docs/legal/privacy_policy.md

 ForkSure uses Google's Gemini AI service for image analysis.
 Please review [Google's Privacy Policy](https://policies.google.com/privacy) for information about how Google handles data.

 ## Children's Privacy
-ForkSure does not knowingly collect any information from children under 13 years of age.
+ForkSure does not knowingly collect any information from children under 13.

 ## Changes to This Policy
 We may update this Privacy Policy from time to time.
 Any changes will be posted in the app and on this page.